Blog

 Zapier supports multi-step automations and near real-time task execution.
 Each workflow, or Zap, can have multiple actions and conditions.
 You can also use filters, delays, and branching paths to build smart flows.
 Real-time triggering is available for most apps, though some are on polling intervals.

 With a premium plan, you get access to advanced tools like Webhooks and custom logic paths.
-This makes Zapier a strong choice for teams who need fast, responsive automation without writing code.
+This makes Zapier a strong choice for enterprise teams who need fast, responsive automation without writing code.
 It handles everything from basic triggers to more advanced use cases using simple controls.

 Can Boomi handle complex workflows and real-time processing?